 7. VoIP Equipment

 Many providers supply standard equipment with their service.
 Once you’ve determined what VoIP features and services your small business needs, make sure you’ll get the appropriate equipment.
-If you know what you need (or want to browse) visit our VoIP Equipment page.

 8. The Bottom Line